 We allow you to charge any mechanism allowed under the applicable law.

-We don’t believe in reinventing the wheel, so the bulk of training will be done through Kaplan Online.
+We don’t believe in reinventing the wheel, so the bulk of training will be done through Think Caddie Online.
 The Compliance team will work with the adviser to prepare a Training Plan to ensure the appropriate subjects are targeted.

 Should we see a need to do further training on a matter that we are seeing through audits or a changing environment, we will conduct a webinar.